All by myself: traveling to Berlin alone.

 I am not much for clubs anyways so I’ve been OK not going out at night.
 I spend so much of my day moving about that it’s nice to have a rest.
 Though I feel silly spending so much of my time in the hostel lobby huddled around my laptop.
 But I’m not quite sure how to spend all of this time.
 And really going to two museums in one week is pretty much a month’s worth of normal activity for me.
 And, really, my computer time has gone down immensely and my TV time has gone to zilch.

-I suppose though that there are benefits to being alone.
+I suppose, though, that there are benefits to traveling to Berlin alone.
 Because I am traveling by myself I can spend my time as I see fit.
 Like on Saturday when I went out to find a bottle of water and instead got cherry ice cream.

 And then I got lost.
 Of course.
 And ended up in front of some glorious museums and spent some time wandering the old National Gallery, full of beautiful art and sculpture like a still life painting of a glass goblet that reflected the painter painting it.
 Or the sculpture of Pan comforting Psyche that I loved because she had wings like me.
 Or the painting of an old hermit with angels peeking into the windows to watch him.

-Or yesterday when I spent about four hours wandering around Tiergarten, a giant park.
-And not because I was lost.
-Because I wanted to.
+Or yesterday when I spent about four hours wandering around Tiergarten, a giant park in Berlin.
+For once not wandering because I was lost but simply because I wanted to.

-So I am enjoying my time despite not having anyone to hang out with or talk to.
-Though I do hope for some of my time that changes soon.
+So I am enjoying my time traveling by myself in Berlin.
+I am enjoying my time traveling by myself.
+Despite not having anyone to hang out with or anyone to talk to.
+Though I do hope that for some of my time that changes soon.
 And I know that I’m going to have to be more proactive.
 And maybe even force myself out to a bar by myself.

 And if things don’t get better, or get worse, and I still find myself alone and lost and miserable, I know I have options.
 I don’t have to give up any time soon.
 I could go to England or Australia where I can at least speak the same language.
 I could go to Amsterdam, a city I already somewhat know and love.
 I could visit Ali and Andy in Freiburg.
 I could go to Bremen to visit my friend Jason who apparently doesn’t live in Canada any more.